This post may contain affiliate links. Read the full disclosure

 The Karangahake Gorge lies between the Coromandel and Kaimai ranges and is a Gold Heritage site, making it a unique place to escape the city.

 Take a walk across suspension bridges, past gold mining relics and through the train tunnel that feels like it will never end.
-Not even kidding… but a really cool experience.
+Not even kidding… we thought we were going to be walking forever!
+But a really cool experience still!

 Getting to Karangahake Gorge From Auckland